 metrics to ensure we consistently return data for all regardless of TapClicks configuration.

-Why don’t I see my DIY data views in the dropdown for a Live Connector widget?
+Why don’t I see my DIY data views in the dropdown for an On Demand widget?

-The reason you do not see the DIY data views that have been built for you in the dropdown when building a Live Connector widget is that they do not apply to Live Connectors.
+The reason you do not see the DIY data views that have been built for you in the dropdown when building an On Demand widget is that they do not apply to On Demand Connectors.
 DIY data views are only for the stored data set and will not carry over.
-If you want to report on the same data in a Live Connector widget, please use the Custom data view.
+If you want to report on the same data in an On Demand widget, please use the Custom data view.

 What is the Custom data view versus the DIY data views?